eb3095/harko-bot/README.md

 * `schedule`: Cron-style schedule (`hour`, `minute`), if only hour is specified, its by interval
 * `personality`: The system prompt defining how the persona writes
 * `prompts`: List of prompt templates the bot will randomly select from

+These are overridden by "All" which will randomly chose one of the programs at random on its allotted schedule.

 ### Example: `The Convert`